SilasNiewierra/portfolio/projects.md

     button_text: ''
 - template: content-feature
   block: feature-1
+  media_alignment: Right
+  headline: "<strong>Lyrics</strong><br>analyze the songs of your favorite artists"
+  content: By using data science techniques this web application gives you the power
+    to analyze the songs of your favorite artists.
+Find an artist or song and get a visual analysis of the song lyrics.<br><a href="/lyrics" title="Learn More ...">Learn More ...</a>
+  slug: ''
+  media:
+    image: "/uploads/2020/10/18/thumbnail-lyrics-1.png"
+    alt_text: Lyrics Cover Image
+- template: content-feature
+  block: feature-1
   media_alignment: Left
   headline: "<strong>Places<br></strong>explore your neighborhood"
   content: This application allows you to capture a point of interest, its exact coordinates